This vignette is based upon LearnPCA version 0.3.4.

 • \(\mathbf{D}\) is a diagonal matrix, which means all non-diagonal elements are zero.
 The diagonal contains positive values sorted from largest to smallest.
 These are called the singular values.5

-• The columns of \(\mathbf{V}\) are the PCA loadings.
+• The columns of \(\mathbf{V}\) are vectors giving the principal axes.
+These define the new coordinate system.

 In addition, \(\mathbf{U}\) and \(\mathbf{V}\) are semi-orthogonal matrices,6 which means that when pre-multiplied by their transpose one gets the identity matrix:7